outbounder/organic-expressServer/README.md

 - Those of them which return function will be assigned respectively as middleware function to express app.
 - Middleware items are placed before express app router and afterware items are placed after the router.
 - Note that paths to middlware modules are relative to the current working directory.
+- Note that the organelle can load general purpose express/connect middlewares as well.

 ## Emits chemicals when